biopython/biopython.github.io/wiki/Building_a_release.md

 6. bump version numbers and set the release data:

    - Biopython version - edit `Bio/__init__.py`
-   - Biopython Tutorial - update the date/version line in the `Doc/Tutorial.tex` file
    - Biopython `NEWS.rst` - fill in the release date
    - Make sure to commit the modified files to github, e.g.